orstavik/JoiComponents/book/chapter2/Discussion_lightDOM_shadowDOM.md

 So, sometimes an assignedNode of a slot can be found in the lightDOM's lightDOM.
 Or an element is transposed to a shadowDOM's shadowDOM.

+# HTML composition / Interaction between lightDOM and shadowDOM

+HTML composition is to create new DOM structures by combining html elements.

 ## How to politely cross the borders of DOM documents?

 The well-trodden pathways to cross document borders are: